solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

 ## Overview

-This example showcases how FPS can be utilized for simulating proposals for the Arbitrum timelock on L1.
+This example showcases how FPS can be utilized for simulating proposals for the Arbitrum timelock on mainnet.
 Specifically, it upgrades the WETH gateway on L1.
 The proposal involves deploying a new implementation contract `ARBITRUM_L1_WETH_GATEWAY_IMPLEMENTATION` and a governance action contract `ARBITRUM_GAC_UPGRADE_WETH_GATEWAY`.
 Then, the timelock employs `upgradeExecutor` to upgrade the WETH gateway.
 The proposer for the L1 timelock should always be the Arbitrum bridge.

 The relevant contract can be found in the [mocks folder](../../mocks/MockTimelockProposal.sol).